peterjohndean/CustomTypeInteger24/README.md

 ### v0.0.5 - Added protocol BinaryInteger
 - Adhering to this protocol proved to be a complex task.
 I anticipate the necessity of further refinements, as I have already identified several issues.

+### v0.0.6 - Added protocol FixedWidthInteger
+- Whilst this has been added, it would appear my implementation is now causing circular loops.
+Now debugging them before releasing 0.0.6
+- Found my issues, don't use Self in initialisers, operators, any computed properties or anything that is likely to trigger a circular event.
+- Ok, started tidying up the code, moving similar variables, methods into the same files for improved management - that i've learning from finding circular loops.